BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-using-wildcard-search-path-on-object-path">1.45 Get message using wildcard search path on object path</h3>
 <h4 id="purpose-45">Purpose</h4>
-<p>The purpose of this test is to ensure the can retrieve the values of parameters in the Agent’s Instantiated Data Model when the requested path uses a wildcard to retrieve all parameters from multiple object instances.</p>
+<p>The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent’s Instantiated Data Model when the requested path uses a wildcard to retrieve all parameters from multiple object instances.</p>
 <h4 id="functionality-tag-44">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-45">Test Setup</h4>